 If you want to get your customers (or potential customers) raving about your service, you have to delight them.

 Go above and beyond for your customers not just by achieving goals with them, but by sharing their content on social media, citing them in your blog content, and proving to be an indispensable resource for them.
-Then, the case will be made for you why they should tell their network about the great work you do.
+Then, you’ll present a compelling case for why they should share your exceptional work with their network.

 Your most loyal customers are probably going to be the ones who refer your company the most.
-Acknowledge these groups by creating a customer loyalty program that rewards them for advocating on your business' behalf.
+Different than a referral program, acknowledge these groups by creating a customer loyalty program that rewards them for engaging and advocating on your business' behalf.

-This system could be point-based, or it could even be a premium membership.
-It could also extend beyond just customer referrals as well.
+This system could be point-based resulting in rewards, or it could even be a premium membership.
 No matter how you do it, make sure your customers feel valued and inspired to become loyal.
 In turn, loyal customers will talk, especially when delighted, and give you free referrals through word-of-mouth marketing to their family, friends, and even strangers online.

 How To Get Referrals Quickly

 The previous tips touch on delighting the customer.
-Therefore, it stands to reason that you should be continually providing high points throughout the customer experience (and even well after if you provide one-time services or purchasing experiences).
+It stands to reason that you should be continually providing high points throughout the customer experience (and even well after if you provide one-time services or purchasing experiences).

 That means that you should continue investing in each relationship you make in your business, providing ways to keep them engaged with your brand so that you continue to remain top of mind.
 This can be done by: